a-imai/XamarinCrashlyticsUpgradeSample/README.md

 # Overview
 Firebase sent the following message.
-This forced developers to update from the Fabric SDK to the Fireabse SDK by November 15, 2020.
+This forced developers to upgrade from the Fabric SDK to the Fireabse SDK by November 15, 2020.

 "Note: The Fabric SDK is now deprecated and will continue reporting your app's crashes until November 15, 2020.
 On this date, the Fabric SDK and old versions of the Firebase Crashlytics SDK will stop sending crashes for your app.
 To continue getting crash reports in the Firebase console, make sure you upgrade to the Firebase Crashlytics SDK versions 17.0.0+ for Android,4.0.0+ for iOS, and 6.15.0+ for Unity."